 Prior to visiting the amazing country, we knew next to nothing about the cuisine in Colombia.
 It’s not often spoken of back home; even in the culinary world we’re used to.
-We assumed it would be much the same as what we experienced throughout Central America.
+We assumed Colombian food would be much the same as what we experienced throughout Central America.
 Which, to be honest, fell a little flat after we left Mexico.
 Yet, many delicious treats surprised us on the other side of the Darien Gap.
 While this often deep-fried, meat and starch-loaded cuisine is not for those watching their waistline; the flavour far outweighs (pun intended) the gains.
 Here are 17 must-try Colombian food and drinks!

 In their simplest form, salchipapas are French fries topped with chopped hot dogs.
 Quality varies significantly, with most falling in the “questionable” and “only when drunk” range.
 There are, however, some places taking this classic South American street food to new levels.